Oops! Something went wrong while submitting the form.

 In this approach, computer vision analyzes the visual structure of the document without reading its text.
 This approach works well for structured documents, and in some cases for semi-structured documents as well.
 It works on the idea that different document types have information laid out in a document at definite places and patterns.
 If the model is able to identify those patterns and distinguish them from the patterns on other document types , it classifies the document accordingly.
 The advantage of this approach is that it happens during the scanning phase thus saves a lot of time.

-In this approach, OCR reads the text from the documents, classified the text, and moves on to classifying the document based on the information derived.
+In this approach, OCR reads the text from the documents, classifies the text, and moves on to classifying the document based on the information derived.
 With text classification, text can be analyzed at different levels:-

 1. Document level - All the text in a document is read.